Puntalytics/Puntalytics.github.io/_posts/2021-04-18-Jake-Bailey,-part-2.md

     bounds or on the sideline.
 Justin Bethel and Matt Slater are going to be there.

-    Those are the punts types that I have, and you could do
+    Those are the punt types that I have, and you could do

 1.  the little banana punt.
 I hit that in the Dolphins game at the end of the season.
 I got a spoon right here.
 So pretend it’s a football.